swaroski/swaroski/README.md

 - 🔭 I’m currently working on Open Source Machine learning projects
 - 🌱 I’m currently learning AI Agent Architecture
-- 👯 I’m looking to collaborate on Langchain Projects
+- 👯 I’m looking to collaborate on Langchain/Langraph Projects
 - 🤔 I’m looking for help with any project with LLMs
 - 💬 Ask me about LLM integrations and deployment
 - 😄 Pronouns: he/him